nodejs/corepack/CONTRIBUTING.md

 The `dist/` directory now contains the corepack build and the shims.
 Call `node ./dist/corepack --help` and behold.

 You can also run the tests with `yarn test`.
+(Do not set the environment variable `DEBUG=corepack` when running tests.
+The additional debug logging causes tests to fail.)

 # Adding a new package manager